QMidiGen 0.1.3: The Generator Got a Stress Test

 The Velocity Problem

-A comparison of 51k generated songs against 228 source JRPG MIDIs — Final Fantasy IV, V, and VI, Chrono Trigger, Suikoden II, Lufia 2, Breath of Fire III — turned up a stark discrepancy:
+A comparison of 51k generated songs against 228 source JRPG MIDIs — a half-dozen classic RPG soundtracks spanning the 16-bit era — turned up a stark discrepancy:

 Generated songs were about 34 velocity points too quiet across the board.
 The source composers were hitting hard, repeating their hooks far more than felt comfortable, and stacking more voices than the generator was building.
 These aren’t aesthetic preferences — they’re measurable facts about what the source material actually sounds like.

-The fix was straightforward in concept: raise phrase_velocity base from 65 to 82.
+Raising phrase_velocity base from 65 to 82 was the straightforward part.
 The measured output mean of 67 is higher than the base because velocity variation pushes some notes above the floor — the base is what actually needed moving.
 In practice, raising it immediately invalidated every soundfont profile that had velocity ceilings calibrated against the old 65 base.
 The GeneralUser GS profile went from 5 ceilings to 47.
-All 27 included profiles needed to be remeasured and adjusted to avoid double-compression — a ceiling of 80 that was meaningfully capping velocity at the old base was now catching notes too aggressively and squashing dynamics in the wrong direction.
+All 27 included profiles needed to be remeasured and adjusted to avoid double-compression — a ceiling of 80 that barely touched velocity at the old base was now catching notes too aggressively and squashing dynamics in the wrong direction.

 The repetition fix meant changing melody generation to return to literal motif restatement more often, even within a section.
 The counter melody threshold dropped from 8 bars to 4 so more songs actually get the second voice.
 Neither of these felt right intuitively but both matched source behavior.